-That’s because often times good design appears invisible— it doesn’t get in the way of the user.
+Good design often appears invisible— it doesn’t get in the way of the user.
 But the designs in this post do the exact opposite.
 They needlessly confuse users, they assume users already have pre-existing knowledge and sometimes they are just plain thoughtless.
-Let’s get into it!

 Why do pant size labels never indicate which number is waist and which is length?
 Not everyone was simply born with this knowledge.